dunstall/wombat/log-cpp/README.md

 `sendfile` so this is a log level operation (as segments are encapsulated).
 For sending segments the client (another broker) should be able to specify the segments then want (eg if segment 5 is corrupted so need it from a replica).

+### Corruption
+Each record contains a CRC to detect corruption which is checked on lookup.
+If this occurs the log requests the segment from a replica - for forwards lookups to a replica until it is repaired.

+### Append
+Append is only called on the partition coordinator (never replicas - maybe add option to append to replicas and just forward to master).
+This is to avoid conflicts that would be hard to resolve in an append only log.

+First push the data to a queue to be handled by a background thread - then if that succeeds write to the local log.

+In the background the request should be written to all replicas (received from the cluster membership module)

+#### Receive Replica Request
+The partition listens for incoming requests from the coordinator:
+* 1 - Check the local log is upto the same offset as the new request
+* 2 - If not buffer incoming requests while requesting the missing segments from the coordinator or another replica
+* 3 - If the buffer exceeds the segment size (128MB) discard and just request the segment
+* 4 - Once upto data apply the buffer to the log